Toudahl/KanbanBoard/README.md

 I am currently in the process of refactoring the board.
 When i am done with the current functionallity, i will add more features.

+// TODO: Create a way to dynamically add more boards.

 // TODO: Create functionallity to add employees

 // TODO: Create functionality to select an employee